-We have compiled a list of 23 Black-owned small businesses to support in 2023 from four different categories—fashion and accessories, beauty and skincare, haircare, home and lifestyle, and food and beverage.
+We have compiled a list of 24 Black-owned small businesses to support in 2024 from four different categories—fashion and accessories, beauty and skincare, haircare, home and lifestyle, and food and beverage.

-We know that this list only scratches the surface of the millions of amazing Black-owned businesses online across the globe.
+This list only scratches the surface of the millions of amazing Black-owned businesses online across the globe.
 According to the 2021 Annual Business Survey from the U.S. Census Bureau, there were an estimated 140,918 Black or African American-owned businesses with $141.1 billion in annual receipts, 1.3 million employees, and about $42.2 billion in annual payroll.
 We encourage you to keep exploring these brands, shop around for more great finds, and share them with your own community.

 Fashion and accessories